phpMussel/phpMussel/_docs/readme.EN.txt

     any PHP request is made.
 Something like:

     auto_prepend_file = "/user_name/public_html/phpmussel/phpmussel.php"

-    Or this in the .htaccess file:
+    Or this in the ".htaccess" file:

-    php_value auto_prepend_file "/user_name/public_html/phpmussel/phpmussel.php"
+    auto_prepend_file "/user_name/public_html/phpmussel/phpmussel.php"

  7) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
 To test out file upload protections,